dreamforward/sequencer/README.md

 * Phew.
 You are done with the initial install.

 ## Task Runners
-For your continence we have
+For your convenience we have
 provided a set of pre-made task runners:

 * Flow Control: